Georgetown Hoyas men's basketball: Rivalries

 As a fellow Catholic institution and conference foe, Villanova has been a natural rival for the Hoyas for many years.
 The schools are arguably two of the most successful programs among the group of teams that currently make up the Big East Conference.
 The rivalry is best known for the 1985 NCAA Championship Game where No. 8-seeded Villanova shocked the highly favored and top-ranked Hoyas 66–64, preventing Georgetown from winning back-to-back titles.

-Among current Big East Conference foes, Villanova has the most Final Four appearances (6) in the Big East.
+Among current Big East Conference foes, Georgetown and Villanova are the closest in proximity, with roughly 100 miles separating the campuses.